not-quite-vacation/blog/blog/content/post/ireland-1/index.md

 20 mins later
 ![me puked](images/600x600_IMG_0563.JPG)

-After the miserable ferry ride, we rode out with the Harleys (there were a ton of them on the ferry ready to ride the Wild Atlantic Way).
+After the miserable ferry ride, we rode out with the Harleys (there were a ton of them on the ferry, ready to ride the Wild Atlantic Way).

 ![Bikers](images/600x600_IMG_0564.JPG)

 ## Waterford

-Waterford was the first city we rode by.
+Waterford was the first city we rode to.
 We stayed at an Airbnb.
-The host was very nice but I was a bit grossed out by the bathroom and kitchen back then (that was before riding through Laos).
+The host was very nice, but I was a bit grossed out by the bathroom and kitchen.
+(That was before riding through Laos).
 Waterford is the oldest city of Ireland built by the Vikings a thousand years ago.
-We enjoyed walking around Reginald's Tower and missing the Waterford Crystal (heard it's a must see if you visit Waterford..).
+We enjoyed walking around Reginald's Tower and missing the Waterford Crystal.
+(Heard it's a must see if you visit Waterford.)

 ![vikings](images/600x600_IMG_0582.JPG)

 ## Cork

 We took a train from Waterford to Cork.
 Cork is one of my favorite cities in Ireland.
 It is said to be the rebel city.
-And I always wanted to be a rebel even though I'm just a normal nice kid.
+I always wanted to be a rebel, even though I'm just a normal nice kid.
 We went to a brewery tour at Franciscan Well Brewery.
-The Irish tour guy was super funny and they were generous on the sample size.
+The Irish tour guide was super funny and they were generous on the sample size.
 We also witnessed some Americans ordering pizza and coke at the brewery…

 ![beer](images/600x600_IMG_0605.JPG)

 The famous Blarney Castle is also near Cork.
 It is famous for it's Blarney Stone.
-Legend says that if you hang upside-down to kiss the stone, you will get the gift of eloguence (elegant and good at communications?).
+Legend says that if you hang upside-down to kiss the stone, you will get the gift of eloquence (elegant and good at communications?).
 We skipped it because there was a 2 hour wait to kiss the stone… and here's a beautiful view of the castle under construction.

 ![Blarney](images/600x600_DSC_1360.NEF.jpg)

 ## Kinsale

-Originally we planned to camp, but we were soaked and cold when we arrived to Kinsale.
-And decided to go baller and check in a very nice Inn.
+Originally we planned to camp, but we were soaked and cold when we arrived at Kinsale.
+We decided to go baller and check in a very nice Inn.
 It was one of the best nights.
-We also had to run away from a restaurant because we didn't have enough cash to tip.
+Since we were staying at such a nice place, it made sense to eat at a really nice restaurant as well.
+We had some wine and walked around the little allies of the town.
 Despite the rough day in the rain, I really enjoyed the fishing town and had the best hot shower I've ever had.

 After Kinsale, we kicked off our journey following the wild Atlantic way.
 There were signs everywhere, making the navigation super easy.
 We biked through James Fort and the old head.
 Both had breathtaking views.

 Old Head of Kinsale
 ![Old Head](images/600x600_DSC_1385.NEF.jpg)